 Identify characteristics and ecological challenges faced by the major groupings of organisms inhabiting coral reefs (e.g., phytoplankton, macroalgae, invertebrate animals, chordates); articulate biogeochemical issues facing human-impacted coral reefs; summarize contemporary research relating to coral reef ecology.

 Propose and conduct a research project on a coral reef*

-*Students will not be able to enroll or participate in the two-credit Coral Reef Ecology Field Component without completing the two-credit Coral Reef Ecology Seminar during the previous Fall semester.
+*Priority will be given to students who have taken the two-credit Coral Reef Ecology Seminar during the previous Fall 2017 semester.